Sabotnik/static-site/_posts/2019-05-07-fashion-week-featuring-empower-tanzania.md

 When designer Justine Siboma, who grew up in a refugee camp in Tanzania, heard about the women producing this beautiful fabric, she was motivated to use it in her shows and her collections.
 A talented designer who is on the rise, we were thrilled when she took interest\!\!
 {: .present-before-paste}

-On Saturday, April 24th, Kwazzo garments made from Empower Tanzania fabric hit the runway\!
+On Saturday, April 24th, at the TaxSlayer Center in Moline, Ill., Kwazzo garments made from Empower Tanzania fabric hit the runway\!
 {: .present-before-paste}

 ![](/uploads/fashionshow2.jpg)![](/uploads/fashion-show-3.jpg)